Mikewalker24/animate-when-visible/README.md

 ## Features

 - Adds a class to elements when they enter the viewport
-- Supports **staggered** and **slow-staggered** animations with automatic transition delays
+- Supports staggered animations with automatic transition delays
-- Includes sorting logic so that staggered animations fire based on their order in the DOM
+- Includes sorting logic so that elements fire based on their order in the DOM
-- Optionally handles **dynamically added content** via MutationObserver
+- Optionally handles dynamically added content via `MutationObserver`
 - Provides an optional callback function for each intersection
 - Provides lifecycle methods: `destroy()` and `refresh()`
 - Lightweight, no dependencies

-## Why another scroll animation library?
+## Why another scroll animation module?

 Because I couldn't find what I wanted in the existing options.

-Most existing animation libraries are either:
+Most existing scroll animation libraries are either:

-- **Heavy**: They add a lot of extra JavaScript and CSS that aren’t necessary for simple visibility-triggered animations.
+- Heavy: They add a lot of extra JavaScript and CSS that aren’t necessary for simple visibility-triggered animations.
-- **Outdated**: Many are based on scroll listeners, which can be detrimental to peformance.
-This library uses **IntersectionObserver** and **requestAnimationFrame** to ensure light and performant effects.
+- Outdated: Many are based on scroll listeners, which can be detrimental to peformance.
+This module uses `IntersectionObserver` and `requestAnimationFrame` to ensure light and performant effects.
-- **Opinionated**: They come bundled with animations that don't fit your design, and often look clunky.
+- Opinionated: They come bundled with animations that you would never use.

-`animate-when-visible`:
+This module:

-- Provides the **essential logic** for visibility detection and staggered timing.
+- Provides the essential logic for visibility detection.
 - Leaves the animation as part of the CSS presentation layer.
 - Makes staggered animations dead simple with built-in delay handling.